SLEEPING INDIAN RANCH

 SLEEPING INDIAN LODGE.
 This 30,000 acre ranch is nestled in the Cimarron Range and Sleeping Indian Peak on the west slope of the Rocky mountains.

 Ewing was commissioned to design an entertainment lodge with residence attached.
 The lodge is used for artistic, corporate and international events with future use as a boutique hotel.
-Four American Presidents have been guests at this lodge.

 Old World National Park architecture was the inspiration for the project.
 Following extensive research and site trips to major log structures in North America, Ewing realized these projects were substantially steel framed structures with log “character” applied.
 He wanted a “real” log structure designed in compression so the log shrinkage would tighten the structure.